kidonng/cherry/README.md

 ## Notes on the license

 [MIT license](LICENSE) applies to my original works.
-Ported works maintain their own licenses.
+Ported works keep their own licenses.